Presidency of Ulysses S. Grant: Naturalization Act of 1870

-Force Acts of 1870 and 1871
+Enforcement Acts (1870-1871)

-To add enforcement to the 15th Amendment, Congress passed an act that guaranteed the protection of voting rights of African Americans; Grant signed the bill, known as the Force Act of 1870 into law on May 31, 1870.
-This law was designed to keep the Redeemers from attacking or threatening African Americans.
+To enforce the 15th Amendment, Congress passed an act that guaranteed the protection of African Americans' voting rights; Grant signed the bill, known as the Force Act of 1870, into law on May 31, 1870.
+This law was designed to keep white Redeemers from attacking or threatening African Americans.
 This act placed severe penalties on persons who used intimidation, bribery, or physical assault to prevent citizens from voting and placed elections under Federal jurisdiction.
+The second Force Act of 1871 strengthened the voting rights of blacks in large cities throughout the South.
+However, violence against blacks in the South remained persistent.
 On January 13, 1871, Grant submitted to Congress a report on violent acts committed by the Ku Klux Klan in the South.
-On March 23, Grant told a reluctant Congress the situation in the South was dire and federal legislation was needed that would "secure life, liberty, and property, and the enforcement of law, in all parts of the United States."
-Grant stated that the U.S. mail and the collection of revenue was in jeopardy.
-Congress investigated the Klan's activities and eventually passed the Force Act of 1871 to allow prosecution of the Klan.
-This Act, also known as the "Ku Klux Klan Act" and written by Representative Benjamin Butler, was passed by Congress to specifically go after local units of the Ku Klux Klan.
-Although sensitive to charges of establishing a military dictatorship, Grant signed the bill into law on April 20, 1871, after being convinced by Secretary of Treasury, George Boutwell, that federal protection was warranted, having cited documented atrocities against the Freedmen.
+On March 23, Grant told a reluctant Congress the situation in the South was dire and federal legislation was needed that would "secure life, liberty, and property, and the enforcement of the law, in all parts of the United States."
+Grant stated that the U.S. mail and the collection of revenue were in jeopardy.

+Having the support of President Grant, and having investigated the Klan's activities, Congress passed a third stronger act, The Ku Klux Klan Act in April, 1871.
 This law allowed the president to suspend habeas corpus on "armed combinations" and conspiracies by the Klan.
 The Act also empowered the president "to arrest and break up disguised night marauders".
 The actions of the Klan were defined as high crimes and acts of rebellion against the United States.

-The Ku Klux Klan consisted of local secret organizations formed to violently oppose Republican rule during Reconstruction; there was no organization above the local level.
-Wearing white hoods to hide their identity the Klan would attack and threaten Republicans.
-The Klan was strong in South Carolina between 1868 and 1870; South Carolina Governor Robert K. Scott, who was mired in corruption charges, allowed the Klan to rise to power.
-Grant, who was fed up with their violent tactics, ordered the Ku Klux Klan to disperse from South Carolina and lay down their arms under the authority of the Enforcement Acts on October 12, 1871.
-There was no response, and so on October 17, 1871, Grant issued a suspension of habeas corpus in all the 9 counties in South Carolina.
-Grant ordered federal troops in the state who then captured the Klan; who were vigorously prosecuted by Att.
+On October 12, 1871, Grant ordered the Ku Klux Klan to disperse from South Carolina and lay down their arms under the authority of the Enforcement Acts.
+On October 17, 1871, Grant issued a suspension of habeas corpus in all 9 counties in South Carolina.
+Grant ordered federal troops into the state, who then captured the Klan, which was vigorously prosecuted.
 Gen. Akerman and Sol.
 Gen. Bristow.
-With the Klan destroyed other white supremacist groups would emerge, including the White League and the Red Shirts.
+However, other white supremacist groups emerged, including the White League and the Red Shirts.